ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

- a command that lists all the files and directories
+create a magic file school.mgc that can be used with the command file